National Revolutionary Army: Dare to Die Corps

 A female Chinese cadet demonstrating how to wear a vest loaded with Model 24 hand grenades during the Battle of Taierzhuang.
 The vest was used in suicide attacks against Japanese armoured vehicles, although this cadet was only participating in a training or publicity exercise and not in actual combat.

 During the Xinhai Revolution and throughout the Warlord Era of the Republic of China, Chinese armies frequently employed specialised shock troops known as Dare to Die Corps (敢死队 (敢死隊, gǎnsǐduì)).
 These units were composed of volunteers willing to undertake extremely high-risk or suicidal missions, often intended to break enemy lines or resist overwhelming assaults.
 The concept remained in use during the Second Sino-Japanese War, when such units were deployed against Japanese forces.

 Warlords and regional military leaders commonly used "Dare to Die" troops in suicide assaults.
 The Kuomintang (KMT) also continued this practice.
 One such corps was deployed to suppress an insurrection in Canton under orders from Chiang Kai-shek.

 Both men and women served in these units, often motivated by ideals of martyrdom or national salvation.

 One notable deployment of such a unit occurred during the Battle of Taierzhuang, where a Dare to Die Corps was used with devastating effect against Japanese forces.
 These troops frequently wielded traditional weapons such as swords.

 Forms of suicide bombing were also employed.
 At the Defense of Sihang Warehouse, a Chinese soldier reportedly detonated a grenade vest, killing 20 Japanese troops.

 Chinese troops also strapped explosives such as grenade bundles or dynamite to their bodies and launched themselves under Japanese tanks in suicide attacks.
 This tactic was notably used during the Battle of Shanghai, where a suicide bomber halted a tank column by detonating himself beneath the lead vehicle.

 At Taierzhuang, Chinese suicide troops again employed this method, charging at tanks with explosives strapped to their bodies.

 In one such incident, Chinese soldiers destroyed four Japanese tanks using hand grenade bundles, sacrificing their own lives in the process.

-Conscription

-Core NRA Units and Formal Recruitment

-Within the centralised, core branches of the National Revolutionary Army — particularly the Central Army (中央軍), the Military Police, the Air Defense troops, and the Air Force — conscription and recruitment were far more structured and professional than often portrayed in popular accounts.

-Personnel for these units were often selected based on physical fitness, educational background, or technical aptitude, with many drawn from military academies, provincial high schools, and specialised training institutions.
-Entry into these elite branches was considered prestigious, and recruitment often attracted volunteers.
-These units, directly under the control of Military Affairs Commission, maintained more regularised induction, training, and discipline procedures.